ScilifelabDataCentre/dds_web/README.md

 npm run css
 ```

-This will fetch all required packages and compile the main website CSS stylesheet.

-If you are editing any of the SCSS files, you probably want to get `npm` to automatically recompile the CSS every time you change something.
+To get `npm` to automatically recompile the CSS every time you change something,
-To do this, run `npm run watch` in the `static/` folder.
+run `npm run watch` in the `static/` folder.

+Using Docker is preferred, as the installation may resolve different files with different
+operating systems / node installations.
+This can lead to large diffs in the `package-lock.json` file.

 ### Config settings